Starting August 2018, I will be an Assistant Professor of Philosophy and Environmental Studies at New College of Florida in beautiful Sarasota.

 I work mainly in ethics, and focus on connections between value theory and moral status, animals and the environment.
 I have interests in experimental philosophy, psychology, and how they bear on the descriptive and normative aspects of our relations to other entities, as well as environmental studies, animal behavior and cognition, legal, social and political philosophy, the philosophy of death, Bentham, Nietzsche, and Wittgenstein.

+In 2017-18, I was a Law & Philosophy Fellow at the University of Chicago Law School.
 From 2014-2017, I was a post-doc (Assistant Professor/Faculty Fellow) for the Animal Studies Initiative in the Department of Environmental Studies at New York University.
 I earned my doctorate in Philosophy at Université Paris 1 Panthéon-Sorbonne (PhiCo) in 2014.
 From 2010-13 I was a doctoral student, teaching fellow, and member of the CURAPP at the University of Picardie Jules Verne.
 I also graduated from Ecole Normale Supérieure, Ulm (Paris), passed the ‘Agrégation’ in philosophy (a national competitive exam), and earned an MA in 'History of European Legal Thought’ (Paris 1, 2010).

 Here's my current CV.